RAPZ0D/Machine-Learning-with-R-programming/README.md

 ### What is Support Vector Machines?

 Support Vector Machines (SVM) is a powerful supervised machine learning algorithm used for classification and regression tasks.
 It works by finding the optimal hyperplane that best separates data points into different classes or groups.

+### How Does it Work?

+1. **Maximizing Margin**: SVM aims to find the hyperplane that maximizes the margin, i.e., the distance between the hyperplane and the nearest data points of each class.
+This allows SVM to achieve good generalization performance.

+2. **Kernel Trick**: SVM can handle nonlinear data by mapping the original input space into a higher-dimensional feature space using a kernel function.
+This allows SVM to find a linear decision boundary in the transformed space.